The Garden Grazer

 May 14, 2022 at 11:36 am

 That's awesome you three loved it!
-And glad you're finding the customizations & comments helpful - thank you for that feedback!
-I appreciate you trying the recipe and sharing your kind words.
-Have a great weekend!
+And glad you're finding the customizations & comments helpful - thanks for that feedback!
+(I agree, I love when people share their own substitutions and fun tweaks to the recipes.)
+I appreciate you trying the recipe and sharing your kind words, Diana!

 Reply